Delay Balancing

 When you generate code for each subsystem, model reference, or MATLAB Function block, HDL Coder produces the optimization report.
 Select the Delay Balancing section of the report.

-The Delay Balancing Report shows latency changes, pipeline and phase delay at the output ports, and the number of pipelines added at the output ports to match the delays.
+The Delay Balancing Report shows latency changes, pipeline and phase delay at the output ports, delay absorption information, and the number of pipelines added at the output ports to match the delays.
 If delay balancing fails, the report displays the criteria that was violated and the link to any block or subsystem that caused delay balancing to fail.

 Related Examples